ManageIQ/manageiq-documentation/support_matrix/index.md

 ### 5.3.4.
 IBM PowerVC

-The following table outlines the status of support for actions that you can perform on IBM® PowerVC™, and the {{ site.data.product.title_short }} features that allow you to interact with cloud deployments that use IBM® PowerVC™ as a provider.
+The following table outlines the status of support for actions that you can perform on IBM® PowerVC™ via the OpenStack API, and the {{ site.data.product.title_short }} features that allow you to interact with cloud deployments that use IBM® PowerVC™ as a provider.

 #### Table 5.8.
 IBM PowerVC Provider Feature Support